 During World War II, Jewish Free Loan was instrumental in helping thousands of families get a fresh start in the US.
 After the Watts riots in 1965, Jewish Free Loan assisted businesses in rebuilding.
 In the late 1980′s, with the rising costs of higher education, Jewish Free Loan created the first of its many student loan funds.
 In 1994, in the wake of the Northridge earthquake, Jewish Free Loan Association granted cash loans to those who had to vacate their homes or who could not access their bank accounts.

-The Jewish Free Loan Association serves an average of 1,200 clients annually.
-There is currently more than $12 million in interest-free loans circulating through the community, assisting those in need.
-The Jewish Free Loan Association prides itself on a greater than 99% repayment rate.
+Jewish Free Loan remains the only interest-free lending agency in greater LA County and serves an average of 1,100 clients annually.
+There is $14 million dollars of interest-free loan dollars circulating through the community, assisting people in need.
+Jewish Free Loan prides itself on a repayment rate of 99.5%.